synw/django-mqueue/docs/usage/registered_models.rst

            from contact_form.models import Message
            from mqueue.tracking import MTracker
            #~ this will track create/delete and save actions on the Message model
+           #~ set it to 1 to track only create/delete actions
            MTracker().register(Message, 2)